 Online privacy conspiracy theorists lack credibility because it is difficult to distinguish them from being Google and Facebook trolls or Gish Gallopers.
 Name a conspiracy theorist that proves theory with scientific fact.
 Wiki leaks are not conspiracy theorists, they are journalists.
 Edward Snowden made a big splash with his revelations.
-Still, unfortunately, he is not on the inside anymore, so most of his new claims cannot be substantiated and remain speculation.
+Unfortunately, he is not on the inside anymore, so most of his new claims cannot be substantiated and remain speculation.
 Michael Moore is entertaining, but you cannot take anything as fact.
 I must say his movies come over strong and are thought-provoking.

 Obviously, online privacy is essential to everyone.
 Nobody likes a peeping tom.
 But a peeping tom does not use the information to make money from you.
 The level at which Google, Facebook, Twitter and the other do it borders on extortion.
 Just imagine a peeping tom watching you day and night and then sells you the right products you need during your daily activities.
 That would horrify you, well, Google, Facebook and others do exactly that.
 Strangely enough, we stay on Facebook and keep our Gmail accounts.